A parole hearing is when the New Zealand Parole Board decides whether to release the offender on parole.

 You can make your submission in writing, by video conference or in person.
 The Parole Board will tell you how to do this and where to send your submission.

-You can get information, like details of any programmes the offender did in prison or any convictions imposed since the start of their sentence, to help with your submission.
+If you are registered on the Victim Notification Register you can get information, like details of any programmes the offender did in prison or any convictions imposed since the start of their sentence, to help with your submission.
 Contact the Department of Corrections on email@example.com or (04) 460 3064.

 The offender can usually read your written submission, or a summary of your oral submission, but your contact details will be deleted and the offender won't be able to keep a copy.